Developing Impala Applications

 Because Impala reads large quantities of data that might not be perfectly tidy and predictable, it does not require length constraints on string data types.
 For example, you can define a database column as

-.
-(Although in Impala 2.0 and later, you can also use length-constrainedCHAR
+STRINGwith unlimited length, rather thanCHAR(1)orVARCHAR(64).
+(Although in Impala 2.0 and later, you can also use length-constrainedCHARandVARCHARtypes.)

 Related information: Impala SQL Language Reference, especially Impala SQL Statements and Impala Built-In Functions